xvw/preface/guides/error_handling.md

 - [Result](https://ocaml-preface.github.io/preface/Preface_stdlib/Result/index.html)
   `Result` is a type that describes **sequential error validation** quite well.
-In a pipeline of failable computing, as soon as a function fails, the calculation is interrupted.
+In a pipeline of failable computing, as soon as a function fails, the computation is interrupted.
 - [Either](https://ocaml-preface.github.io/preface/Preface_stdlib/Either/index.html)
   `Either` is strictly equivalent to `Result` (`('a, 'b) Either.t = ('b, 'a) Result.t`).
 But its constructors carry less meaning, in the